cybozu/neco-ubuntu/README.md

 * Running `rkt` containers as systemd services.
 Use `sudo rkt list` to get the list of them.
 * The rack number of the server is stored in `/etc/neco/rack` file.
 * The cluster ID of the server is stored in `/etc/neco/cluster` file.
+* The IPAM configuration for sabakan is stored in `/etc/neco/sabakan_ipam.json` file.

 License
 -------